Applications Open: Sept. 1

 Note: Be sure to choose Global Policy Studies DC when you are asked to select your major in the application process.

-Please review The University of Texas' instructions for submitting your transcripts.
+The University of Texas's instructions for submitting your transcripts.

-The GRE is required of all applicants, and the TOEFL is required of international applicants.
+International students must submit TOEFL scores.
 We do not accept the IELTS.
 Visit UT's website for more information about test scores.

 Letters of Recommendation